Blast Your Biceps With These Awesome Curl Variations for a Serious Pump

-No matter what stage of the game you’re in there’s no way that an avid bodybuilder wouldn’t want some mountainous biceps to bring together the overall look.
+No matter what stage of the game you’re in, there’s no way that an avid gym goer wouldn’t want some mountainous biceps that have peaks more defined than Mount Everest to bring together the overall look.

 Incline Dumbbell Curl

-Setting the bench to just above the 45 degree angle you’ll ensure that you’ll give your arm full range of motion.
-While performing these be sure to twist your wrist as you get to the top of the curl and within a few reps you’ll be guaranteed to get a great pump.
+Setting the bench to just above the 45 degree angle, you’ll ensure that you’ll give your arms full range of motion.
+While performing these be sure to supinate your wrists as you get to the top of the curl.
+By doing this, within just a few reps you’ll be guaranteed to get a great pump.

+One of the most dreaded bicep exercises ever.
 The 21s variation is a high rep alternative that is sure to get your biceps burning.
-The exercise requires a manageable amount of weight in order to complete the 21 reps in one set.
+The exercise requires a manageable amount of weight in order to complete the full 21 reps in one set.
 Too heavy and you won’t make it through the exercise.
 Too light and you won’t even feel anything.

 Standing Cable Curl